 The simple fact in all workplaces is that employers have a duty to ensure that their workers have a safe working environment.
 Failure to do so in the middle of an unprecedented epidemic is irresponsible, and employers should be held liable.

 If you or someone you love has contracted COVID-19 while working in Los Angeles or Encino, please seek legal assistance as soon as possible.
 Our workers deserve protection, particularly now that the stay at home orders are lifting and the economy begins to open back up.
-At the Law Offices of Kropach & Kropach, our Los Angeles and Encino workers compensation attorneys are ready to get to work on your case.
+At the Law Offices of Kropach & Kropach, our Los Angeles workers compensation lawyers are ready to get to work on your case.
 We have extensive knowledge of this state’s workers comp laws, and we will thoroughly investigate your case.
-You can contact us for a free consultation by clicking here or calling us at 818-600-4714.
+You can contact us for a free consultation by clicking here or calling us at 818-609-7005.